-4.5.
+4.7.
 Offset area required

 The final required offset areas for the Project have not yet been determined and will depend on the approved impact areas, the habitat quality scores for the impact areas and offset area(s) and the inputs into the Commonwealth EPBC offset Calculator and where and if required, the Queensland Land Based Offset Multiplier Calculator.
+It is also expected that the final offset area for MNES will be determined with consideration of the likelihood of species occurrence whereby the offset area should achieve a 'like for like' with the impact area including the presence and or absence of the species.
+Nevertheless, to get an indicative indication of the potential offset area (total offset land area) that may be required for each MNES for this Project, two methods of analysis were utilised as follows:

+- a maximum offset multiplier - indicative inputs into the Commonwealth EPBC offset assessments guide (calculator).

-Nevertheless, to get an indicative indication of the potential offset area that may be required for each MNES for this Project, the maximum offset multiplier of four (4) as per the Queensland Environmental Offsets Policy was used.
-A multiplier of four (4) is also based on experience and final offset multiplies in recently approved Offset Management Plans.
-It is recognized that the final offset area for MNES will be determined from the habitat quality scores and the relevant inputs into the EPBC offsets calculator.
-The indicative and potentially required offset areas for MNES and MSES for this Project are shown in Table 4-2.
+A maximum offset multiplier of four (4) as per the Queensland Environmental Offsets Policy was used.
+This multiplier of four (4) is also based on practical experience and final offset multipliers in recently approved Offset Management Plans.
+The potential offset areas required for MNES and MSES for this Project using the indicative multiplier method are shown in Table 4-3.